Bloody flag: Pirate usage

 During the Golden Age of Piracy, pirates used bloody flags in combination with the "black flag of piracy" to signal demands and threats to their victims.
 Initially, a false national flag would be flown as a way to close the gap between the pirate ship and the victim ship.
-When the victim ship came within gun range, the black flag would be raised, signaling that "quarter would be given", if the enemy surrendered, meaning they would spare the victims after rifling through their cargo.
-To signal "yes", the victim ship would have to take down their own flag (in naval terminology called "striking their flag").
-However, if they refused or were too slow, the pirates would raise the bloody flag, which would signal that the cargo would be taken by force and that no "no quarter would be given" to prisoners.
+When the victim ship came within gun range, the black flag would be raised, signaling that "quarter would be given" if the enemy surrendered, meaning they would spare the victims after rifling through their cargo.
+To signal "yes", the victim ship would have to take down their own flag (in naval terminology called "striking the colors").
+However, if they refused, or were too slow, the pirates would raise the bloody flag, which would signal that the cargo would be taken by force and that "no quarter would be given" to prisoners.
 If the pirates had several ships, the raising of the bloody flag would also act as the signal "to attack" for the rest of the ships.

 The pirate usage of the flag makes an appearance in the comic book The Adventures of Tintin, The Secret of the Unicorn.
 In a flashback about Captain Haddock's ancestor, Captain Sir Francis Haddock, it is shown how Francis' ship is attacked by the pirate captain Red Rackham and his crew.
 At first the pirates raise the "black Jolly Roger", but when Francis refuses to strike his flag and bombards the pirates with cannon fire, the pirates instead "hoists fresh colors" and raise the "red pennant", signaling no quarter, after which they board Francis' ship and massacre his crew.

 History

+The first confirmed use of red flags as a signalement for no quarter stems from the Normans during the late 13th century.
+The origin of this use is unknown, however, the Norse ancestors of the Normans did use deep red shields as combat signalements.

+Historically, deep red coloring is strongly associated with both strength and blood and thus is a common color on the battlefield dating back to ancient history.
+Red was the color of Roman god of war Mars, which is the reason the red planet of the same name was named for him.

 Red Norse shields (Viking Age)

-During the European Viking Age (ca. 750–1200 AD), Norse seafaring warriors, today most commonly known as vikings, used painted shields as signalments when traveling by ship.
+During the European Viking Age (c.
+750–1200 AD), Norse seafaring warriors, today most commonly known as vikings, used painted shields as signalments when traveling by ship.
 Their shields were primarily single colored and featured similar color codes to modern flags.
 To signal neutrality or peace, white shields were used.
 To signal war or battle, red shields were used, etc.

+Red shields appears to have had a broad symbolic use for law and order during combat.
+Since red shields prompted battlefields, a red shield could be hoisted to the top of the mast during naval combat to signal surrender.